Kid-Friendly Bathroom Design: 3 Safe & Stylish Tips

 Water-Resistant Surfaces

 Think about using tiles on the shower, sink, and toilet walls to protect against water splashes.
 Tiles are easy to wipe down and come in many colors to make the bathroom fun for kids.
-Waterproof laminate flooring is another good choice because it looks like wood but can handle water without damage, which is perfect for a bathroom that gets a lot of use from the whole family.
+Waterproof laminate flooring is another good choice because it looks like wood but can handle water without damage.
+These surfaces are especially helpful in busy family-friendly bathroom designs where spills are frequent.

 When designing a bathroom for kids, it’s important to make everyday tasks accessible for them.
 Here are some key considerations: